sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 5. Save it and you are ready to receive your first bookings.

-> **Note:** You can customize provider details and schedule on the [General Settings](https://wpamelia.com/general-settings/?utm_source=wp_org&utm_medium=wp_org&utm_content=link&utm_campaign=wp_org) page.
+***Note:** You can customize provider details and schedule on the [General Settings](https://wpamelia.com/general-settings/?utm_source=wp_org&utm_medium=wp_org&utm_content=link&utm_campaign=wp_org) page.*

-##📢 IMPORTANT NEWS!
+## IMPORTANT NEWS! 📢

-## In one of our newest versions, we introduced a new, redesigned and improved appointment booking forms.
+### NEW BOOKING FORM ALERT

 New appointment scheduling form is smoother, steps load faster and the **conversion rate is higher**.

-##🏆 What makes new booking form the best on the market:
+### What makes new booking form the best on the market 🏆

-- **Modern design**

-The design of the new booking form will help you convert more website visitors into customers.
+- **Modern design** - The design of the new booking form will help you convert more website visitors into customers.

-- **Category selection**

-Navigation through a list of your services is easier compared to the old booking experience.
+- **Category selection** - Navigation through a list of your services is easier compared to the old booking experience.

-- **Smooth and animated step-to-step transition**

-A step-to-step transition process is accelerated with modern loaders working from behind.
+- **Smooth and animated step-to-step transition** - A step-to-step transition process is accelerated with modern loaders working from behind.

-- **Contact us option**

-If your clients have any questions or concerns, they can contact you using clickable email that is positioned at a visible place.
+- **Contact us option** - If your clients have any questions or concerns, they can contact you using clickable email that is positioned at a visible place.

-- **Sidebar with the selected booking-related details**

-Display of the booking process in real-time is presented via sidebar.
+- **Sidebar with the selected booking-related details** - Display of the booking process in real-time is presented via sidebar.
 This is how we differentiate finished and unfinished steps.

-- **Larger booking calendar with available and unavailable time slots**

-The booking calendar is larger, therefore each customer can easily see the difference between available and unavailable days.
+- **Larger booking calendar with available and unavailable time slots** - The booking calendar is larger, therefore each customer can easily see the difference between available and unavailable days.

-- **A better summary of the finished booking**

-The improved form offers easy tracking of all past bookings recapitulation out of the client dashboard.
+- **A better summary of the finished booking** - The improved form offers easy tracking of all past bookings recapitulation out of the client dashboard.

-- **Simple customization page**

-You can effortlessly customize the form to extend where the look and feel match your brand needs.
+- **Simple customization page** - You can effortlessly customize the form to extend where the look and feel match your brand needs.

-- **Improved loading speed**

-By adding more up-to-date technology and logic, we’ve managed to speed up the loading process.
+- **Improved loading speed** - By adding more up-to-date technology and logic, we’ve managed to speed up the loading process.

-- **Improved conversion rate**

-The intuitive, simple, informative, and fast-loading form will give your customers the joy of smooth and effortless booking.
+- **Improved conversion rate** - The intuitive, simple, informative, and fast-loading form will give your customers the joy of smooth and effortless booking.

-## New Form vs Old Form
+### New Form vs Old Form

 Setting up the new booking form is easier, and the navigation is straightforward.
 And what's most important, the new and improved Amelia Booking System is inviting and conversion-optimized.

 ***Note:** The old appointment booking form will be available until the total switch to the new form happens, which the users will be informed about in a timely manner.*

-##FAQ
+## FAQ

 **Do you have a list of all Amelia Booking System shortcodes?**